MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 You can set an execution policy that is effective only in a particular scope.

-The valid values for **Scope** are Process, CurrentUser, and LocalMachine.
-LocalMachine is the default when setting an execution policy.
+The valid values for **Scope** are **MachinePolicy**, **UserPolicy**, **Process**, **CurrentUser**, and **LocalMachine**. **LocalMachine** is the default when setting an execution policy.

 The **Scope** values are listed in precedence order.
+The policy that takes precedence is effective in the current session, even if a more restrictive policy was set at a lower level of precedence.

+For more information, see [Set-ExecutionPolicy](../../Microsoft.PowerShell.Security/Set-ExecutionPolicy.md).

+### MachinePolicy

+Set by a Group Policy for all users of the computer.

+### UserPolicy

+Set by a Group Policy for the current user of the computer.

 ### Process

-The execution policy affects only the current session.
-The current PowerShell process.

-The execution policy is stored in the `$env:PSExecutionPolicyPreference` environment variable, not in the registry, and it is deleted when the session is closed.
-You cannot change the policy by editing the variable value.
+The **Process** scope only affects the current PowerShell session.
+The execution policy is saved in the environment variable `$env:PSExecutionPolicyPreference`, rather than the registry.
+When the PowerShell session is closed, the variable and value are deleted.

 ### CurrentUser